Evaluate my risk

 They cling to vegetation with their back legs while extending their front legs to grab onto passing animals or people.

-They live mainly in tall grass and
+They live mainly in tall grass, brush and shrubs.

 Not all ticks carry diseases.